 Dave Lowry, Florida, 1996

 Lowry was a grinder's grinder, a player who made the NHL through hard work and grit and kept his job the same way.
-He had played nine seasons with Vancouver and St. Louis before coming to the first-year Florida Panthers
+He had played nine seasons with Vancouver and St. Louis before coming to the first-year Florida Panthers in 1993.

 Lowry was the same kind of player in Florida that he had been in his previous stops -- a hard worker who chipped in with a goal here and there.
 He remained that way into 1995-96, when the third-year Panthers surprised everyone by making the playoffs for the first time.